docker-library/docs/mongo/content.md

 # Initializing a fresh instance

 When a container is started for the first time it will execute files with extensions `.sh` and `.js` that are found in `/docker-entrypoint-initdb.d`.
-Files will be executed in alphabetical order. `.js` files will be executed by `mongo` using the database specified by the `MONGO_INITDB_DATABASE` variable, if it is present, or `test` otherwise.
+Files will be executed in alphabetical order. `.js` files will be executed by `mongosh` (`mongo` on versions below 6) using the database specified by the `MONGO_INITDB_DATABASE` variable, if it is present, or `test` otherwise.
 You may also switch databases within the `.js` script.

 # Authentication